 – Airbnb homes are usually located in residential neighbourhoods, which means you will get a first-hand experience of the culture.

-– Your Airbnb host can give you some of the amazing insiders’ tips, which are not easily available on most of the travel sites.
+– Your Airbnb host can give you some amazing insider tips, which are not easily available on most travel sites.

 – If you’re travelling in a group, it’s better to stay in an Airbnb & divide the rent rather than paying for 2, 3 or more hotel rooms.

 – The biggest perk for choosing an Airbnb is the Privacy and having to own the entire space gives a different feel to the trip.

 When did I choose a Hotel?

 The first solo trip I did was to Paris, & back then I was nervous as hell today I look back at it and consider myself a first-time solo traveller.
 It was the time, I was scared of pretty much everything, not having enough courage to try out the famous Parisian cuisine, take cabs alone or even walk around the gorgeous city of lights alone after dark.

 So, I chose a hotel and didn’t even consider Airbnb as an option.
 I chose Hotel Palais de Chaillot, which was a quiet small hotel near Trocadero & located in a residential neighbourhood.
 The hotel was perfect to give me a peek at the Parisian culture, and near the Eiffel Tower.
 I landed at Paris’s CDG airport around 7:30 PM and reached the hotel around 10:00 PM.
 This would have been a very awkward position if I had chosen an Airbnb.
 See, the hotel wins clearly in this kind of situation.